 This is a designated Work Integrated Learning (WIL) course for BP223 Bachelor of Communication (Public Relations).
 This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.

-*An agreement including schedule and relevant insurance documentation is required to be completed before commencing each placement (local and international).International placements must be registered and processed through RMIT Education Abroad.
-In the case where a placement ends early, please refer to 6.
-Early Termination of Placements in the Work Integrated Learning Procedure.
+*An agreement including schedule and relevant insurance documentation is required to be completed before commencing each placement (local and international).International placements must be registered and processed through RMIT Global Mobility.
+In the case where a placement ends early, please refer to Changes or cancellation of WIL activities in the WIL Guideline.

 Objectives/Learning Outcomes/Capability Development